Online ISSN: 2231-6302

 The submitted articles will be assigned to 2 external reviewers for peer review process which helps the journal to maintain its high integrity.

 One set of galley proofs will be sent to the corresponding author for typographical checking only, only when it is absolutely essential, which should be returned immediately.

 The publication of an article in International Multidisciplinary Research Journal incurs an article processing charge (APC) of $50 (Fifty US dollars).

 Articles are accepted or rejected for publication solely based on merit (after the peer review and revisions).
 The APC will be charged to the author(s) upon acceptance of his/her article and the payment options will be notified to the corresponding / submitting author.

 There is a provision for partial waiver if the authors are from Low-income or Lower-middle-income economies as defined by the World Bank.
 The APC waiver should be requested in writing to firstname.lastname@example.org and approved from the Editorial Office of International Multidisciplinary Research Journal before submission of the article.

 The International Multidisciplinary Research Journal does not have an article submission fee.

-As International Multidisciplinary Research Journal follow a continuous publishing model, the article will be published online with page numbers soon after proof correction.
+International Multidisciplinary Research Journal follows a continuous publishing model, the article will be published online with page numbers soon after proof correction.